 Thanks to Software Advice, we've included their free downtime calculator where you can plug in your own estimates to help determine the average cost of your machine downtime per hour.

-Automated work order management is the hub of any CMMS system.
+Automated work order management is the hub of any CMMS software.
 It is the foundation from which most CMMS processes stem, and forms the basis for all in-depth maintenance reporting.
 Without work order management, there would be no connecting link between your maintenance data housed in your database and the ability to interact with it.
 Understanding the full benefits of work order management and how it works in your CMMS is an important step to optimize this feature.
 For more information on work order management and scheduled work orders, contact a Hippo CMMS Software Specialist or leave a comment below.
 We’d love to coach you through this important feature!

 Happy work order-ing!